 As part of a holistic approach to health and well-being that combines biological, psychological, environmental and social factors (Brotherton, 2013), the Cuban ageing process has given rise to socio-cultural organisations and institutions that aim to promote active ageing, to prevent the deterioration of the body and mind and to provide opportunities for the elderly to socialise independently beyond the pressures of the family, while maintaining their integration within their neighbourhoods and their links with the revolutionary institutions (Destremau, 2020b; 2021b).
 But what happens when an older person loses his or her autonomy and becomes dependent?
-How are the needs that emerge gradually in the transition from "young-old" to "old-old" attended to?
+How are the needs that emerge gradually in the transition from "young-old" to "old-old" attended to?4 reciprocity prevails that more often than not takes place without calculation.

-Most older people will stay at home, depending on the care of family members.
-Cuban society has a strong culture of solidarity and interdependence that is kept alive in towns, neighbourhoods and families.
-A form of intergenerational reciprocity prevails that more often than not takes place without calculation.
 For as long as they are able, ageing adults have a central place in their families and play an indispensable role in the home's practical functioning.
 They help their children balance their working, family and community life, contributing significantly to caring for children and adolescents and to time-consuming tasks such as shopping and all forms of domestic work.
 Yet, inevitably, as an ageing parent's autonomy diminishes, so does his or her contribution in the form of work.
 At the same time, their needs for care, presence and support increase (Durán, 2010; Destremau, 2021a).